BackComposing Dances

 Let's do just one more to show the possibilities, then I'll stop all this technical stuff.

 Standard progression dances are legion in the English barn dance repertoire: “Virginia Reel”, “Waves of Tory”, “Bridge of Athlone”, “Sheep's Hill”, “Stoke Golding Country Dance”, “Drops of Brandy”, etc. Reverse progression (bottom couple up to the top) — I know only one, and predictably that's Pat Shaw (“Salop Galop”).
-The other two progressions retaining the same order — I can't think of any.
+The other two progressions retaining the same order — there's a ceilidh dance called “Jack's Alive” which finishes 3 4 5 1 2 and I can't think of any others.

 Gail Ticknor's dance “The Percolator” has a progressed position of 5-1-4-2-3, my dance “The Fifth Dimension” has a progressed position of 5-4-1-3-2 and I'm sure there are other possibilities — just make sure a couple visits all five places.